 But as you mentioned there are some moments where we hear you.
 And because they are so few and far between those are striking.
 For instance, after the Tree of Life shooting you press Bannon on his use of the term “Globalist” and he deflects and says it’s not anti-Semitic.
 And in another instance Paul Lewis from The Guardian does the same thing.
 Do you buy that he doesn’t think it has those connotations and that he’s not really dog whistling?

 I don’t know exactly what’s in his heart.
 Only he knows that.
 But dog whistle anti-Semitism was a very big topic in our discussions.
 It came up organically through things that I witnessed like what Paul Lewis challenged him on and sadly after the Tree of Life shooting happened and all the Soros talk.
 But it is especially centered because I am the filmmaker.
 It’s an area that I felt ownership of in terms of challenging him and I think he was highly aware of that.
 From our first introduction I was introduced as “Alison, a progressive Jewish filmmaker, granddaughter of Holocaust survivors” and he knew that.
 I didn’t try to tell him too much about my life, but he did know that I went to Jewish day school and he was very interested that I had read the Torah in Hebrew and I studied Talmud.
 We’d argue a lot, but I think it’s a weak argument to say, “I don’t believe it’s a dog whistle.”
-The thing that frustrated me is I think he’s smart enough and that it was a dodge and he’s a grownup and has to take responsibility for the words that he uses.
+The thing that frustrated me is I think he’s smart enough to know it was a dodge and he’s a grownup and has to take responsibility for the words that he uses.
 It’s always a choice.
 It would often get to the point where he would say, “Well what words do you want me to use?”
 It was very disingenuous, I thought.

 He would also ask Mischaël Modrikamen, the co-founder of The Movement [the Brussels-based far-right group, co-founded by Bannon], who is a Jewish lawyer in Belgium with very extreme anti-Muslim and anti-immigrant views (and a leader of a very negligible political party).
 I would see Bannon have conversations with him where he’d say “is Globalist anti-Semitic?” and he’d also cite Stephen Miller and I was like, “Stephen Miller is not the authority on what Jews think about anything, so thank you for that.”
 But I think something that unfortunately probably bolsters his view that he can’t be engaging in anti-Semitic dog whistling is that he’s surrounded by a lot of Jews and he has a lot of Jewish financial support.
 And a lot of that cloak is also woven with pro-Israel support.
 His idea of Nationalism is a strong cultural identity-based nation and Israel very much fits into that worldview.
 I would often try to explain to him why that’s not a cover for everything you do.
 But he really likes to argue and those are the kinds of things he would always go back to.